ModelValidationProgram/EasternOysterEnvData/disease_data/notebook/Notes_on_Papers.md

 ### Cumulative Mortality
 Avoid collecting cumulative mortality data - we need to be able to combine mortality with salinity and temperature on a more precise timescale.

+## Extraneous Salinity Data
+For the following sites: Atlantic City, NJ; Newport, RI; Woods Hole, MA.
+Can be collected when disease data is extracted for the same sites.

 # Discarded Data